 On each day, the morning session consists of mini-lectures and examples, and the afternoon session is a computer lab where the topics of the morning are applied on example data.
 There will also be time to work on your own data and get feedback on your models.
 Bringing your own data is a plus for you, but definitely not a requirement for this course as we will have plenty of examples.

 Participants from a variety of fields—including psychology, education, human development, public health, prevention science, sociology, marketing, business, biology, medicine, political science, and communication—will benefit from the course.

 On the first day of class you will receive an electronic copy of all course materials, including lecture slides, practice datasets, software scripts, relevant supporting documentation, and recommended readings.
 You will also have access to a video recording of the course.

-Elizabeth Grandfield received her Ph.D. in Quantitative Psychology at the University of Kansas.
+Elizabeth received her Ph.D. in Quantitative Psychology at the University of Kansas.
+She is currently an Assistant Professor in the Department of Methodology and Statistics at Utrecht University in the Netherlands.
 Her research focuses on evaluating measurement invariance with an emphasis in longitudinal designs.
 In areas of applied research, Elizabeth has been involved in longitudinal children studies at Juniper Gardens as well as a national nursing study at Kansas University Medical Center, both in Kansas City.
-She also received the 2011 Multivariate Software Award, presented by Peter Bentler and Eric Wu.
+She also received… the 2011 Multivariate Software Award, presented by Peter Bentler and Eric Wu.
 Elizabeth has been involved in Stats Camp since 2012.